 1. Do check that you have at least 6 months validity on your passport.

-2. Do consult your Doctor about any travel vaccines required for your destination/s.
+2. Do consult your Doctor about travel vaccinations required for your destination/s and make sure you are all up to date.
 Also ask about any medication you should take with you, such as Malaria tablets.
-Ensure you do this at least 2 months prior to leaving.
+Ensure you do this about a month prior to leaving.
+You can check this website for details.

-4. Make sure you have at least one other money option as backup, such as a pre-paid travel card and some cash to convert.
+4. Make sure you have various money options available to you, such as credit cards, a pre-paid travel card, and some cash to convert.
 Have a small amount of cash already converted for when you arrive.

 6. Do check what Entry Visas are required, if any, for the country you are travelling to, from the relevant embassy, consulate or your travel agent before going.
 Or you can use the form below.
 Allow a month to organise Visas.